martasobota/latest-repo/README.md

 pip install -r requirements.txt
 ```

-If you would like to register OAuth application on GitHub
+If you would like to increase API’s raising limit from 60/h to 5000/h, register OAuth application on GitHub to get your client_id and secret_id.
+Follow instructions from link below:

 [GitHub OAuth](https://github.com/settings/applications/new) - Register a new OAuth application

-Register new OAuth application on GitHub to get client_id and secret_id: https://github.com/settings/applications/new

-Set your environment variables locally:
+If you created an app, set your environment variables locally.
+Type in terminal:

+‘’’
+export client_id=type_your_client_id_here
+‘’’

+then:

+‘’’
-export SOME_SECRET_KEY=1c3-cr3am-15-yummy
+export client_secret=type_your_client_secret_here

-To access environment variables from one of your settings files:
+‘’’

+To check if variables exported properly, enter python and type:

+‘’’
-import os
+>>> import os
-SOME_SECRET_KEY = os.environ["SOME_SECRET_KEY"]
+>>> os.environ[‘client_id’]
+here will appear your client_id
+>>> os.environ[‘client_secret’]
+here will appear your client_secret
+‘’’